canyon-trail/reportscript/documentation/_tabs/dev_documentation.md

       { width: "30%" },
     ]
     ```

   * Point:
-    * Sets the column width as points on the page.
+    * Sets the column width as points (1/72 of an inch).
 An error will be thrown if the total points exceeds the available [page width](#measurement).

     ```javascript
     // Valid point unit usage for columns in landscape layout (available width = 756).